 Whilst the industry norm of abandoning assets in place is generally accepted, it is felt that the site owner should not have to bear the cost of removing site user assets when there is a clear need to do so.
 Any prudent operator should include the cost of asset disposal as part of their asset management system and overall strategy, and therefore for another operator to incur this cost may be construed as cross subsidisation between licensees.

-There are other reasons why site users should remove redundant assets.
+There are other reasons why site users should remove assets that are no longer in use.
 The key ones are:

 the removal and disposal of assets should be undertaken in accordance with an operators' engineering policy and procedures, and also in line with financial accounting requirements.
 Some assets may still have an asset valve and these need to be treated accordingly within an operators financial accounts, especially if it will be disposed of.